 What Are Hemorrhoids?

 Hemorrhoids are swollen veins or blood vessels in the rectum, classified as internal hemorrhoids, or on and around the anus, classified as external hemorrhoids.
 Hemorrhoids often appear as hard lumps of blood-filled skin that often drain during bowel movements, leaving bright red spots of blood in the toilet or on toilet paper.
+There are many natural ways to treat hemorrhoids.

 Not all hemorrhoids cause pain or other symptoms.
-They are generally not regarded as serious conditions by themselves, but the presence of hemorrhoid or their symptoms should be taken seriously, as other complications could arise from untreated hemorrhoids.
+They are generally not regarded as serious conditions by themselves, but the presence of hemorrhoids or their symptoms should be taken seriously, as other complications could arise from untreated hemorrhoids.
 Also, some people mistakenly think they are merely suffering from hemorrhoids, but there may be a more serious underlying condition that is causing the bleeding.

 Symptoms Of Hemorrhoids